mrcinv/covid-sim/docs/forecast.md

 ![](plotdump/usadfgraf.png)

 Both estimates for the USA are still rising quickly.
-This would suggest a very unstable situation.
+This would suggest an unstable situation.
 It is not even certain that the peak is actually over as we can expect the estimates to continue rise.

 ![](plotdump/usafinalplot.png)